idea-statica/ideastatica-public/examples/bimapi/CheckbotBimLink/readme.md

 You should also remove the current reference to the FeaExampleApi and inject your own applications Api DLLs.

+#### Creating BIM Link by IDEA StatiCa project templates

+Since the version of IDEA StatiCa v24 BIM links projects can be created by dotnet CLI or by our project templates.
+Templates help users to create a IDEA StatiCa BIM link.
+Users only need to install our templates by

 #### Further Information

 In a fully functioning link, there are typically a number of different importers and further conversion utilities which are outside the scope of this example.
 We will continue to improve on this example where required.